jelc53/coqgym-gnn/README.md

 ### 2.2 Design Modifications

-TODO: process below modifications
+Some notable design modifications in both the new GNN encoder and the existing RL pipeline were made for testing purposes, which are listed below

-- Implement 2-layer GNN with modular convolutions
+- 2-layer GNN with modular convolutions
-- Integer embeddings of nodes
-- Added layer-norms and Prelu activations to attention mechanism
+  - Multi-headed Graph Attention (GAT) or GraphSage convolutions
+- Used `torch_geometric.graphgym.models.encoder.IntegerFeatureEncoder` over one-hot encodings of node types
+- Increased expressiveness of attention module in the decoder
+  - Added an extra layer
+  - Used PreLu activations between each layer
+  - Used batch normalization within each layer

 ## 3. Setup and Installation